-In partnership with
+In partnership with the PGA TOUR

 Disclaimer: The information contained in this document is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness and is solely at the discretion of and/or the opinion of the author.
 The opinions expressed in this publication are those of the authors.
+They do not purport to reflect the opinions or views of the GCSAA, USGA, PGA TOUR.